linux-system-roles/kdump/README.md

 ## Ubuntu

-To configure the file over-writing default, use for example:
+To configure the default file-overwriting behavior, use for example:
 ```yaml
 kdump_kdump_tools:
   USE_KDUMP: 1